erecord/career-progression-backend/README.md

 ### 1. Start the app

+**Linux**
-Navigate to the root folder and enter the following commands:
+1. Navigate to the root folder and enter the following commands:

 ```
 # Grant the execute permission